badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

 ## List of Questions:
 ### Q- What does Exploratory Data Analysis (EDA) mean?
-It is a critical step in the data analysis process and is often the second step after cleaning the provided dataset.
-The primary goal of EDA is to summarize the main characteristics of a dataset, gain insights into the underlying structure, identify patterns, detect anomalies, and formulate hypotheses for further analysis.
+- It is a critical step in the data analysis process and is often the second step after cleaning the provided dataset.
+- It aims to summarize the main characteristics of a dataset, gain insights into the underlying structure, identify patterns, detect anomalies, and formulate hypotheses for further analysis.
+- Effective EDA helps to perform more targeted and informed analyses, leading to better decision-making and valuable insights from the data.

-**Key aspects of Exploratory Data Analysis include:**
+- **Key aspects of Exploratory Data Analysis include:**
      - Summary Statistics using `.describe()` pandas library.
      - Data Visualization
      - Distribution Analysis
      - Correlation Analysis
-Effective EDA aims to perform more targeted and informed analyses, leading to better decision-making and valuable insights from the data.

 ### Q- What does Distribution Analysis mean?
 - This analysis aims to examine the distribution of values within a dataset.